 Can You Use a Meat Thermometer for Oil?

-Most meat thermometers, regardless of type, can only read temperatures up to 200 degrees Fahrenheit.
-However, cooking oils can get as high up as 320 degrees Fahrenheit.
+Most quality digital meat thermometers can read temperatures up to, and over 400 degrees Fahrenheit.
+However, cooking oils can get as high up as 450 degrees Fahrenheit and more.
 The truth is that not all kitchen thermometers can cope with temperatures that high.

 When deep-frying food in oil, a candy thermometer makes a fantastic kitchen accessory that you can use to ensure that the oil is the perfect temperature before adding your food.
 If the oil is cooler than this, then your food will absorb too much oil and become greasy.
 If your oil is too hot, then your food will burn before cooking through.